AdobeDocs/workfront.en/help/classic/manage-work/projects/define-a-business-case/areas-of-business-case.md

 ## Project Info

-The `Project Info` area of the Business Case is&nbsp;not configurable by the Workfront administrator.
+The **Project Info** area of the Business Case is&nbsp;not configurable by the Workfront administrator.
 All projects have a Project Info area in the Business Case.&nbsp;

 The Project Info section of the Business Case includes the basic information of a project, before the project has actually started.

 Consider editing the following fields:

-* `Description`: Specify a description for your project.
+* **Description**: Specify a description for your project.
-* `Project Owner`
+* **Project Owner**

   By default, the user creating the project is also the Project Owner.
 You can edit this field and indicate another active user as the owner of the project.

-* `Project Sponsor`
+* **Project Sponsor**

   Consider adding someone else than the Project Owner as the Sponsor of the project.
 The sponsor receives the approval of the Business Case.&nbsp;

-* `Portfolio`: Specify a Portfolio for the project.
-You must create the Portfolio and place it in the status of `Active` before it is available to select in this drop-down menu.
+* **Portfolio**: Specify a Portfolio for the project.
+You must create the Portfolio and place it in the status of **Active** before it is available to select in this drop-down menu.

   For more information about portfolios, see [Portfolio overview in Adobe Workfront](../../../manage-work/portfolios/portfolios-overview/portfolio-overview.md).

   For more information about creating Portfolios, see [Create a portfolio](../../../manage-work/portfolios/create-and-manage-portfolios/create-portfolios.md).

-* `Planned Benefit`: Estimate what the monetary benefit is planned to be for your organization when this project is completed.
+* **Planned Benefit**: Estimate what the monetary benefit is planned to be for your organization when this project is completed.
 It can be any amount of currency and it must be a positive value.
 For example $10,000.
-* `Status`: By default, the Status for a project request is set to `Idea`.
+* **Status**: By default, the Status for a project request is set to **Idea**.

-  If you change the Status to anything other than Idea or Planning, the  `Submit` button disappears from the Business Case Summary area, and you can no longer submit the Business Case for approval.&nbsp;
+  If you change the Status to anything other than&nbsp;Idea or&nbsp;Planning, the&nbsp;**Submit** button disappears from the Business Case Summary area, and you can no longer submit the Business Case for approval.&nbsp;

-* `Fixed Start Date`: Specify a date when you would like for the project to start.
+* **Fixed Start Date**: Specify a date when you would like for the project to start.
-* `Fixed End Date`: Specify a date when you would like for the project to end.
+* **Fixed End Date**: Specify a date when you would like for the project to end.

   >[!NOTE]
   >